2 Information We May Collect From And About You

 - Online and email marketing campaigns you receive or subscribe to in relation to the Service.

 There are certain services you will only be able to access by registering with us.
-To register with us, you must provide us with at least your first name, surname, email address, date of birth, username and a password.
+To register with us, you must provide us with at least your first name, surname, contact details, date of birth, full address.

 - Failure to provide information: